 Sensing that he’d disappointed her, the boy tried again.
 ‘They’re men,’ he said warily, as though not entirely convinced of his own conclusion.

-‘Yes.
-But what else?
+‘Yes,’ she pressed.
+‘But what else?
 What’s the pattern?’

 ‘See how those footprints look older?
-The edges are friable, the flat sections drier.
+The edges of the prints are friable, the flat sections drier.
 All the other tracks are still damp because they haven’t fully dried out.
 That means they were made more recently, probably just a little earlier this afternoon.’

 Liath Luachra rubbed her nose and sniffed.

 ‘Perhaps.
 Perhaps not.
 Just because the tracks here show them moving east, that doesn’t necessarily mean they’ll continue in that direction.’
 She gestured loosely towards the forested ridges north and south of where they were standing.
 ‘In the confines of this landscape, it makes sense for the intruders to travel east but they might well drift to a different course once the ridges drop and the land opens out.’